Quebec Act: Background

 Following the defeat of the Kingdom of France by the Kingdom of Great Britain in the Seven Years' War, the peace was formalized with the Treaty of Paris of 1763.
 Under the terms of the treaty, France ceded New France, specifically the French colony of Canada, to Britain as it was considered less valuable, since its only significant commercial product at the time was beaver pelts, choosing instead to keep the islands of Guadeloupe and Martinique for their valuable sugar production.
 This territory along the St. Lawrence River, called Canada by the French, was renamed Quebec by the British, after its capital city.
 Non-military administration of the territories acquired by the British in the war was defined in the Royal Proclamation of 1763.

+Despite the Treaty of Paris permitting the free exercise of religion for French Catholics, certain restrictions remained under British rule.
 Under the terms of the peace treaty, Canadiens who chose not to leave became British subjects.
 In order for them to serve in public offices, they were required to swear an oath to the King that contained specific provisions rejecting the Catholic faith.
 Given that many of the predominantly Roman Catholic Canadiens were unwilling to take such an oath, this effectively prevented large numbers of Canadiens from participating in the local governments.
+Furthermore, following the death of Henri-Marie Dubreil de Pontbriand, French Catholics lacked a bishop, as British ecclesiastical policy did not allow for new appointments prior to the passage of the Quebec Act.
+To temporarily address this leadership gap, vicar generals were appointed, but the absence of a bishop posed challenges for the Catholic community in maintaining religious guidance and governance.
+These issues extended to Governor James Murray, who faced conflicts in executing his duties in the province.
+Initially tasked with enforcing Protestantism in Quebec, he was instructed “not to admit of any Ecclesiastical Jurisdiction of the See of Rome, or any other foreign Ecclesiastical Jurisdiction whatsoever in the Province under your Government.”
+However, during his tenure, Murray’s stance shifted as he began to support the extension of religious rights to Catholics.
+His successor, Guy Carleton, received similar instructions regarding the enforcement of British ecclesiastical policy.
+Despite this, Carleton also demonstrated a degree of flexibility, allowing French Catholics to continue their religious practices as they had prior to British rule.

 With unrest, which was growing into the American Revolution, increasing in the colonies to the south, the British were worried that the Canadiens might also support the growing rebellion.
-At that time, Canadiens formed the vast majority of the settler population of the province of Quebec (more than 99%) and there was little immigration from Great Britain.
-To secure the allegiance of the approximately 90,000 Canadiens to the British crown, first Governor James Murray and later Governor Guy Carleton promoted the need for change.
+At that time, Canadiens formed the vast majority of the settler population of the province of Quebec (more than 99%) and there was little immigration from Great Britain.To secure the allegiance of the approximately 90,000 Canadiens to the British crown, Murray adopted his policy of local tolerance, which Carleton later advanced by bringing proposals for formal legal protections before Parliament.

-There was also a need to compromise between the conflicting demands of the Canadien subjects and those of newly arrived British subjects.
-These efforts by the colonial governors eventually resulted in the enactment of the Quebec Act of 1774.